pingcap/tidb-operator/docs/local-dind-tutorial.md

     helm upgrade demo charts/tidb-cluster --namespace=tidb
     ```

-> **Note:** If you need to scale in TiKV, the consumed time depends on the volume of your existing data, because the data needs to be migrated safely.
+> **Note:** If you need to scale down TiKV, the consumed time depends on the volume of your existing data, because the data needs to be migrated safely.

 ## Upgrade the TiDB cluster